How to create robust LogicMonitor ServiceNow integration?

 1. Hand-built integrations

-Coding integrations by hand and manually connecting these to applications using the available APIs often leads to frequent and difficult to fix outages.
+Coding system integrations by hand and manually connecting these to applications using the available APIs often leads to frequent and difficult to fix outages.
 This is because you will be using non-standard connections and relying on internal members of IT to document and pass on specific knowledge.
 Hand-coding also takes a long time.
 Instead, you want to use pre-built and standardized integrations, which are available to you in solutions such as ONEiO.

 2. Using LogicMonitor incident management integration or ServiceNow IntegrationHub